Original air date: 11/8/1990

-- Early Installment Weirdness: In this episode, Homer actually asks Mr. Burns for time off work so he can be a dancing mascot.
+- In this episode, Homer actually asks Mr. Burns for time off work so he can be a dancing mascot.
 These days, Homer not going to work at the nuclear plant because of a new job he has for the episode and not telling Mr. Burns about it are very commonplace.

-- Location Song: "Capital City", where Tony Bennett sings an appropriate theme song about it, in itself a parody of the Pep Talk Song "Theme From New York, New York"
+- Location Song: "Capital City", where Tony Bennett sings an appropriate theme song, in itself a parody of the Pep-Talk Song "Theme from New York, New York".

 - Moonwalk Dance: As part of his dancing as "Dancin' Homer", Homer performs a moonwalk.